 The definition of an academic publication is given in the UHR report “A Bibliometric Model for Performance-based Budgeting of Research Institutions”.

-Clarification and current practices are described in the instructions for reporting academic publications (Norwegian only).
+Clarification and current practices are described in the instructions for reporting academic publications (NVI).

 Only publications defined as academic according to UHR definitions are reported to NSD/DBH (“NVI” posts).
 These generate publication points for the credited institutions, which in turn leads to result based funding from the Ministry of Education (RBO, result based distribution of research fundings).

 An academic publication is defined in the Norwegian Association of Higher Education Institutions (UHR) report “A Bibliometric Model for Performance-based Budgeting of Research Institutions” (p.
 12):

 An academic publication is defined according to four criteria; all four of these must be satisfied.
 The publication must:

 - present new insight;